IRCAD/sight/activities/navigation/calibration/README.md

 # activity::navigation::calibration

 Contains xml activities related to calibration (camera & tools).
-Optical calibration are performed using a checkerboard or charuco tags.
+Optical calibration is performed using a checkerboard or charuco tags.
-Tool calibration are performed using a tracked aruco tag.
+Tool calibration is performed using a tracked aruco tag.

 > **Note:** Tool calibration is deprecated and will be removed in next versions.